alexandermaxim8/VGG-Gender-Classifier/README.md

 by Alexander Maximilian

-#### Introduction
+## Introduction
-The uprising of technological adavancement on digital platforms, has increased the needs for analytical tools and which has become an integral part of many commercial applications.
+The uprise of technological adavancement on digital platforms, has increased the needs for analytical tools and which has become an integral part of many commercial applications.
 For example, social media has transformed to become more automated in predicting user preferences based on various characteristics, such as race, political views, interests, gender, sexual orientation, and others.
 With the increasing ease of data collection becoming one of the dominant factors, methods of gender classification through facial image analysis are often used.
 In this context, accuracy becomes a crucial aspect, alongside the efficient use of resources that provides economic benefits for those utilizing this technology.